Sowmiya1921051/POD-t-shirt-store/README.md

 A sleek and animated React-based Print-On-Demand T-Shirt store using **Framer Motion** for smooth animations and a clean UI layout.

+> **Summary:** This project is a sleek and animated Print-On-Demand T-Shirt store.
+I converted the original static code into a fully functional **React.js** application using **component-based architecture**, integrated **Framer Motion** for animations, and optimized it for responsive performance.

 ---

 ## 🚀 Features